 So the real question is: How long will it take to get my EB-3 green card?

-In order to answer this, we need to break down each step of the EB-3 process.
+To answer this, we need to break down each step of the EB-3 process:

 The PERM Labor Certification Process can take as little as 6 months and as long as 12 months after the ETA-9089 application is filed.
 This does not include the 30 days of recruitment required and the 30 days that need to pass after the end of the recruitment before applying.
 Here is the breakdown: